acend/container-basics-training/content/en/docs/012.0/_index.en.md

 docker ps -s
 ```

-To see the general docker storage usage(After 1.13.0, Docker):
+To see the general docker storage usage:

 ```bash
 docker system df